lbressler13/kotlin-utils/.github/pull_request_template.md

 ## Checks
 - [ ] New and existing unit tests pass with my changes
 - [ ] Unit tests have been written for all new and changed functions
-- [ ] Comments have been added to hard-to-understand code
+- [ ] Comments have been added where needed
 - [ ] Docstrings have been updated with any modified function signatures
 - [ ] ktlint has run successfully
 - [ ] The version number has been updated if necessary